lalten/sr-token-cube/README.md

 View the demo on http://lalten.github.io/sr-token-cube/

 You can also [download the zip](https://github.com/lalten/sr-token-cube/archive/gh-pages.zip) to use it offline (open `index.html` in your browser).

+The page works best when displayed in [Chrome](https://www.google.com/chrome).